 Triangles Develop into Champions

-Nelson “Bud” Talbott, a Walter Camp All-American tackle and team captain at Yale University (1913-15), was brought in as coach.
+Nelson “Bud” Talbott, a Walter Camp All-American tackle and team captain at Yale University (1913-15), was brought in as coach in 1916.
 Team manager was Mike Redelle, who arranged the team’s playing schedule, recruited new players, handled travel arrangements for road games, etc. The team’s first secretary-treasurer was A. O. Davison.

 The Triangles’ team jerseys were royal blue, with the player’s number outlined by a white triangle on the back.
 Later on, the jerseys had a small white triangle on the front and plain white numbers on the back.

-In May of 1917, the park opened, and that Fall, the Dayton Triangles football team started to use the area as their home field.
-The playing field was located on Ridge Avenue where Howell Baseball Field is today.
+In May of 1917, the new park opened, and that Fall, the Dayton Triangles football team started to use Triangle Park as their home football field.
+Their playing field was located on Ridge Avenue where Howell Baseball Field is located today.

 The first season at Triangle Park was particularly successful.
 The team went 6-0-2 that season.
 Their opponents were able to score in only two games; the totals for the season showed 188 points for the Triangles to 13 for their opponents.